nidhi-ks/Flink-demo-for-Financial-Services/FlinkSQL.md

 ---

+Alternatively , we have terraform scripts to automate the steps , please refer to `cflt-cloud.tf` for the cloud configuration

+---

 ## 4. Creating a Datagen Connector to Pull Data in Confluent Cloud

 ### Create a new topic:
 - Navigate to the **Topics** tab and click **Create New Topic**.
 - Name the topic `trades-data`.

+### Create another topic:
+- Navigate to the **Topics** tab and click **Create New Topic**.
+- Name the topic `users-data`.

+---

+Alternatively , we have terraform scripts to automate the steps , please refer to `topics.tf` for the creating topics

+---

 ### Add a sample data connector:
 - Go to the **Connectors** tab, click **Add Connector**, and search for the **Sample Data** connector.